unitedstatesaviation/sops/docs/index.md

 # Welcome to United States Aviation

-This is our new site, this is a work in progress.
-Squawk STBY.
+This is a student run organzation designed to help us learn more about aviation.
+Feel free to take a look around or [contact us](mailto:kangs@unitedstatesaviation.us).